APurbiya/-Accordion-style-electric-skateboard/README.md

 Here is a wiring diagram for how to connect the whole system together.

 ![Wiring Diagram](Images/Wiring.png)
+---
+## Assembly
+Assembly is very straight forwards,
+Start by makign the accordian by printing 4 of the top pieces and 4 of the bottom ones, then bolt them together using the M10 screws and nuts
+Then slide the the 80/20 25 25 tube into both the end peices and screw in the accordian priviously assembeled Lastly Attach the wheels slide in the super capacitors and the control board and you are ready to skate.

 ## ⚡ Batteryless Electric Assist